simonarandaGH/Congruent-Elliptic-curves/README.md

 Geometry of Congruent numbers.
 (C) 2023.
 Simon Aranda.

-- Congruent numbers, discriminant functions, graphs of functions, statistics.
-Right triangles, squares.
+- Congruent numbers, discriminant functions, Rank Distribution.
+- Congruent Elliptic curves, Rational points, Generators.
+- Points Order 12+, Heegner points.
-- Congruent elliptic curves, rational points, generator points, points 12+ order, Heegner points, Dual points.
-Law group of the abelian variety.
+- Law group of the abelian variety.
+- Every rational point of C[n] belongs to a group of four points (the Bunch).
+- Algebraic forms, Quadratic equations.
 - Surfaces, cuts and projections.
-- Algebraic forms, quadratic equations, plane curves, crossing points.
+Right Triangles, squares.

-The multiple properties of all these elements, as well as the various relationships between them.
+- the properties of all these elements.
+- the relationships between them.
+- All Equations fully proofed, programmed in C++ and Tested.
-Multiple C++ programmes are included.
-Minimalist C++ programs, as building blocks for any specific project.
+- Multiple C++ programs are included.